Anne Shirley: Redmond College

-After graduating from Redmond College with a B.A., Anne, now 22, returns to Avonlea and finds that life has moved on—her childhood friend Jane married a millionaire, and her best friend Diana Barry (now Diana Wright) has given birth to her firstborn.
+After graduating from Redmond College with a B.A., Anne, now 22, returns to Avonlea and finds that life has moved on— her childhood friend Jane married a millionaire, and her best friend Diana Barry (now Diana Wright) has given birth to her firstborn.
 Anne still does not believe she is in love with Gilbert, but she is disappointed at the end of their friendship, and confused over her reaction to gossip that he is in love with Christine Stuart, a fellow Redmond student.

 Engagement to Gilbert

 Upon her return to Avonlea after staying with her friends Paul, Stephen, and Lavendar Irving at Echo Lodge, Anne learns that Gilbert is deathly ill with typhoid fever.
-Anne holds vigil in her room at Green Gables the night Gilbert's fever breaks, realizing then that she had always loved him, only when faced with the prospect of losing him.
+Anne holds vigil in her room at Green Gables the night Gilbert's fever breaks, realizing that she had always loved Gilbert only when faced with the prospect of losing him.
 Once Gilbert recovers from his illness, he proposes again to Anne, and she accepts.
 Gilbert offers her an autumnal fantasy "of a home with a hearth-fire in it, a cat and a dog, the footsteps of friends -- and you!".
 It is explained that Christine had been engaged to someone else all along and Gilbert was only being friendly, having been asked by Christine's brother to watch over her.
-Anne's friend Phil Blake had written Gilbert, telling him to "try again", and he rapidly recovered after that, and took her advice.
-Anne and Gilbert once again walk in the "haunted meadows" as "king and queen in the bridal realm of love".
+Anne's friend Phil Blake had written Gilbert, telling him to "try again," and he rapidly recovered in order to take that advice.
+Anne and Gilbert once again walk in the "haunted woods" as "king and queen in the bridal realm of love".

 Their engagement lasts for three years.
 Her engagement ring is noted to be a circlet of pearls rather than a diamond, a stone which Anne said always disappointed her because it wasn't the lovely purple she had dreamed of.
-Anne takes a job as a principal Island's second-largest town, Summerside, while Gilbert completes his three-year medical school course.
+Anne takes a job as a principal at Prince Edward Island's second-largest town, Summerside, while Gilbert completes his three-year medical school course.
 During this time, Anne interacts with various eccentrics at both work and around the town.
 Significantly, Anne rises up to become the principal of the Summerside school, making her an equal with Gilbert.
 As both principal and a teacher, Anne has to deal with the difficult vice-principal Katherine Brooke, who goes out of her way to be rude to her.
-Brooke openly envies Anne's ability to have a jolie vie, and tries to drag her down at every chance.
-A mature Anne has now risen above her youthful "scrapes" and is motivated by a desire to help others, realizing that Brooke's nastiness is due to her own low self-esteem, and helps her find a job that better suits her than teaching.
+Brooke openly envies Anne's ability to have a "jolie vie," and tries to drag her down at every chance.
+A mature Anne has now risen above her youthful "scrapes" and is motivated by a desire to help others, realizing that Brooke's nastiness is due to her own low self-esteem, and helps her find a job that suits her better than teaching.